psychoinformatics-de/shacl-vue/docs/app-configuration.md

 - `logo` is the path to the logo used in the HTML page header.
 The logo path should either be a unique and absolute online URI, or a path relative to `shacl-vue/public` in the case of a file local to the repository.

 All colors should be defined using hexadecimal color codes (#RRGGBB).

+The `front_page_content` option allows the inclusion of arbitrary HTML content as the front page of a `shacl-vue` deployment, which will display when no data type is selected from the left-hand-side panel.
+The `front_page_content` option should contain the name of the HTML page to be included (e.g. `frontpage.html`), the file content should be standard HTML wrapped in `<html></html>` tags, and the file itself should be placed in the root distribution directory of the deployment.

 ##  [Application inputs](./app-inputs) sources